Thamatamlahari/nyc-property-sales/README.md

 Reducer output:2016	550.0

-Chart type: For the maximum of residential units for the each yaer built, line chart will be helpful for finding the values.
+Chart type: For the maximum of residential units for the each year built, line chart will be helpful for finding the values.

 ## Sneha Ohja